department-of-veterans-affairs/va.gov-team/products/health-care/beneficiary-travel/Omnichanel Collaboration/ReadMe.md

 ## What’s in Flight

-- Travel Reimbursement Status Page is due to begin rollout in August 2024
+- Travel Reimbursement Status Page is due to begin rollout in August 2024 (lead by Beneficiary Travel)
+- Mileage-only claim submission is in active design phase (Beneficiary Travel, PCI)

 ## Planned Future Work